gcarbo01/db-schema-design-guidelines/README.md

 ## Description
 Cataloguing Parties is quite a big effort to have consistency across the whole company. <br> Therefore, consultation with data modellers about the correct party name that should be used in your domain would be required. <br>
-Parties refer, for example, to:
+Parties refer, for example, to:<br>
 ***Organization***<br>
 .
 ClientCompany <br>
 .
 Tenant <br>